Safety and maintenance

 - Make the lock and bike hard to move around the bike stand when locked

 - Remove parts and accessories that can't be secured, especially lights, pumps and quick-release saddles or wheels

-You can buy a gold standard D lock for just £10 from our travel centres at Birmingham New Street Station, Wolverhampton Bus Station or at any of our Love your bike sessions around the region.
+You can buy a gold standard D lock for just £10 from our travel centres at Birmingham New Street Station, Wolverhampton Bus Station.
 To get the discounted lock just show a valid public transport ticket.